Beck-Bjella/Eclipse/README.md

 ### Configuration Options
 - **normal_scale**: Controls the general aiming sensitivity, corresponding to Fortnite’s X/Y sensitivity.
 - **targeting_scale**: Controls sensitivity when aiming down sights (right-click to aim), corresponding to Fortnite’s targeting sensitivity.
-  *Note*: Ensure that your in-game targeting and scope sensitivities are the same for best accuracy.
+  *Note*: Ensure that your in-game targeting and scope sensitivities are the same.
 - **game_resolution**: Set to match your Fortnite resolution.
 Supported options are `"1920x1080"` and `"1280x720"`.

 ### Example `config.json` Files